Pneumatic-Tomographic Tactile Skin for Multicontact Localization and Force Estimation: Force Calibration Framework and Sensor Design

-The air pressure sensing layer is created using Fused Filament Fabrication with thermoplastic elastomer (TPE) filament (RUBBERJet-TPE 32, Filament PM, Czech Republic) with a shore hardness of 81A.
-The air cavity dimensions are 100 $mm$ $\times$ 100 $mm$ $\times$ 5 $mm$, with a shell thickness of 1 $mm$ and an infill gyroid pattern density of 5$\%$.
+The pneumatic pressure layer is created using Fused Filament Fabrication with thermoplastic elastomer (TPE) filament (RUBBERJet-TPE 32, Filament PM) with a shore hardness of 81A.
+The pneumatic pressure layer is 100 $mm$ $\times$ 100 $mm$ $\times$ 5 $mm$, with a shell thickness of 1 $mm$ and an infill gyroid pattern density of 5$\%$.
+A port connects the shell to a pressure sensor (XGZP6847A005KPG, CFSensor) via pneumatic tubing, and the pneumatic pressure signal is acquired at 20 Hz using a microcontroller (Teensy 4.0, PJRC).

-The TPE-based shell has a hole which is connected to the air pressure sensor (XGZP6847A005KPG, CFSensor, China) through a pneumatic tube.
-As the measurement of the air pressure sensor is known to be proportional to the external contact force in isothermal case \cite{RN1113}, its accurate relationship was determined from indentation experiment.
-The air pressure sensing layer is pressed with an indenter with a load cell to provide ground-truth contact force.

-To generalize the relationship across the sensing area, 245 contact points on the entire sensing surface are pressed with a randomly chosen contact force between 1 $N$ to 12 $N$.
-Figure \ref{Fig:air_estimation} (a) shows the result of the indentation experiment, showing an approximately linear relationship.
-We regressed a linear curve converting the air pressure sensor's value into external contact force using the following equation:

-where $\Delta P$ represents the change in pressure, $F$ denotes the applied force, and the coefficients $p_1$ and $p_2$ were determined to be 0.192 and -0.088 respectively (r=0.94).

-As a validation, external contact force was estimated from the air pressure sensor's output value.
-Figure \ref{Fig:air_estimation}(b) shows external contact force estimation of single-point contacts.
-The estimation accuracy was 1.15$N$ in RMSE, which is 12.7\% regarding the applied contact force.
-Figure \ref{Fig:air_estimation}(c) shows external contact force estimation of double-point contacts.
-Two weights were randomly placed on the air pressure sensing layer and estimated the sum of double contact forces.
-The estimation accuracy was 1.32$N$ (RMSE), which is slightly worse than the single-point case; however, it is still decent to estimate external contact forces.
-Figure \ref{Fig:realtime} shows that the air pressure sensor can accurately estimate external contact forces regardless of the contact location, although it cannot localize the contact points. (see supplementary video).